Host Company: City Securities

 A proud Co-Founder and CEO, Yaw believes that his company’s efforts have had a positive impact on the startup industry in Indianapolis and beyond.
 He takes pride in the emphasis that his team places on enhancing diversity in the techsphere.
 Diversity is a foundational value for Sticksnleaves, as Yaw believes that he should build a diverse team to make his products and services truly accessible by a wide range of customers.
 The diverse culture at Sticksnleaves is not just skin-deep; instead, Yaw is thoughtful in recruiting employees with a variety of complementing skillsets, works toward balancing gender on his own team, and supports initiatives for female entrepreneurs such as “The Startup Ladies.”

-Although Yaw completed his stint with Orr Fellowship over seven years ago, one of the casual ways that he maintains the network he built with other Fellows has been by planning and attending what has become known as the ‘Old Man Breakfast’ every few months.
+Although Yaw completed his stint with Orr Fellowship over eight years ago, one of the casual ways that he maintains the network he built with other Fellows has been by planning and attending what has become known as the ‘Old Man Breakfast’ every few months.
 He described these early morning breakfast reunions as a chance for him to catch up with the group of guys that he grew closest to in the program, even several years removed from the Fellowship.
 When asked about advice for current Orr Fellows, Yaw stressed the importance of, not only the Orr network, but networking in general.
 “Meet as many people as you can and figure out how to help them,” he said.
 This advice is part of what his entire Orr experience boils down to: “you don’t always know when or how people will help you, but it’s much easier to leverage your network and receive the support you need if you’ve already cultivated those relationships along the way.”
 Yaw might be taking some of his own advice in the near future as he hopes to add the company he co-founded, Sticksnleaves, to the host companies that support Orr Fellows.